Can breast cancer be prevented?

 Raloxifene is FDA approved to help reduce breast cancer risk in women past menopause who have osteoporosis (bone thinning) or are at high risk for breast cancer.

-Aromatase inhibitors: Drugs such as anastrozole, letrozole, and exemestane are also being studied as breast cancer chemopreventive agents in post-menopausal women.
+Aromatase inhibitors: Drugs such as anastrozole (Arimidex®), letrozole (Femara®), and exemestane (Aromasin®) are also being studied as breast cancer chemopreventive agents in post-menopausal women.
 These drugs, called aromatase inhibitors, are already being used to help prevent breast cancer recurrences.
 They work by blocking the production of small amounts of estrogen that post-menopausal women normally make.
 A recent study showed exemestane can lower the risk of invasive breast cancer by 65% in post-menopausal women who have an increased risk for breast cancer.
 Like tamoxifen and raloxifene, exemestane lowered the risk of breast cancers that are ER-positive, but not those that are ER-negative.

-Exemestane and the other aromatase inhibitors can also have side effects, such as causing joint pain and stiffness.
-These drugs also can cause bone loss, leading to a higher risk of osteoporosis.
+Exemestane and the other aromatase inhibitors can also have side effects, such as joint pain and stiffness.
+These drugs also can cause bone loss, leading to a higher risk of osteoporosis and even broken bones.
 None of these drugs is currently FDA-approved for reducing the risk of developing breast cancer.

 Other drugs: Studies are looking at other drugs as well.
 For example, some studies have found that women who take aspirin or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen seem to have a lower risk of breast cancer.
 Studies have also looked to see if drugs called bisphosphonates may lower the risk of breast cancer.
 Bisphosphonates are mainly used to treat osteoporosis, but they are also used to treat breast cancer that has spread to the bone.
 These, as well as several other drugs and dietary supplements, are being studied to see if they can lower breast cancer risk, but none is approved for reducing breast cancer risk at this time.